dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The JIT compiler will then inspect the `System.Reactive` assembly and discover that it does not define a type called `System.Reactive.Linq.DispatcherObservable`.
 The JIT compiler will then throw a `TypeLoadException` to report that the IL refers to a method in a type that does not in fact exist.

 And that's why we can't just remove types from `System.Reactive`.
-Code built against Rx.NET 6.0 might break if used a project where some other component uses Rx.NET 7.0.
+Code built against Rx.NET 6.0 might break if used in a project where some other component uses Rx.NET 7.0.

 Type forwarders seem like they might offer a solution, but unfortunately not.
 If we want to move `ObserveOnDispatcher` out of `System.Reactive` and into `System.Reactive.Wpf`, in theory we could do that in a backwards compatible way by adding a type forwarding entry for the `System.Reactive.Linq.DispatcherObservable`.
 Basically `System.Reactive` contains a note telling the CLR "I know you've been told that this type is in this assembly, but it's actually in `System.Reactive.Wpf`, so please look there instead."